 Also, Watch – 10 Worst Places to Study Abroad If…

 Generally, before you can work in the UAE, you need to obtain a work permit from the Ministry of Labor, and this will authorize you to work in any sector of the country.
 Some of the requirements you need to obtain a work visa in Dubai are:

 - Passport (original and photocopies)

 - Valid company card

-- Medical and health checkup certificate
+- Medical and health checkup certificates

-- Entry permit issued by the ministry of labor
+- Entry permit issued by the Ministry of Labor